ESP32 Web Server Control Servo motor with Arduino IDE

 }

-This sketch controls the position of servo with the help potentiometer.
+This sketch controls the position of the servo motor with the help of a potentiometer.
 GPIO32 is used as an analog pin.
-Voltage across POT is mapped to pulse width position which controls the shaft position. you can read of ADC of ESP32 in this article.
+Voltage across POT is mapped using the Analog to Digital Converter based on Pulse Width Modulation, which in response controls the shaft position.
+For learning more about the ADC of the ESP32, check the following link: ADC of ESP32.

 #include <Servo.h>